AriFordsham/GHCWiki/roles.md

 Note/Request: Could we please define the terms *nominal* and *representational* a bit more clearly?
 Nominal is defined as "having the same name" fairly obviously, but representational - is this when two types are composed of the same types, or is it more involved?
 Is `(Int, String)` representationally equivalent to `(String, Int)`?
 Is `{ one: String, two: Int }` representationally equivalent to `{ three: String, four: Int }`?
 Please say more about this, and define the important terms we're using.

 Datatypes, classes, and type synonyms can be parametric in their type arguments or not.
 By "parametric", I mean that they do not *inspect* the type argument.
-A non-parametric type variable is inspect.
+A non-parametric type variable is inspected.
 Here are some examples:

 ```haskell
 data List a = Nil | Cons a (List a)    -- parametric